P&O Cruises Australia: In August 2018, it was announced that Princess was scheduled to transfer a second Grand-class vessel, Star Princess, into the P&O fleet in late-2021 to replace Pacific Jewel which departed the fleet in March 2019. Following the exits of Pacific Dawn and Pacific Aria and the debuts of Pacific Adventure and Pacific Encounter, P&O's fleet of three ships will total a guest capacity of approximately 9,000 guests. On 25 November 2019, it was revealed that Star Princess would be renamed Pacific Encounter upon beginning operations for P&O. Fleet departures

-Fleet disposals

 In 2006, Pacific Sky was sold to Pullmantur Cruises and renamed Sky Wonder.
 On 30 May 2007, Pacific Star was also sold to Pullmantur Cruises.
 She underwent refurbishment in Singapore and began sailing as Ocean Dream from 11 May 2008.

 In December 2011, P&O announced Pacific Sun would make her last journey for the company on 1 July 2012 and leave the fleet shortly thereafter.
 She was sold to HNA Group's HNA Cruises to become Henna and began operating under her new name on 26 January 2013.

 In March 2016, P&O announced that Pacific Pearl would leave the fleet in March 2017.
 She joined Cruise & Maritime Voyages (CMV) and was renamed Columbus, debuting on 9 June 2017.

 In March 2018, P&O announced Pacific Eden would leave the fleet in April 2019.
 She joined CMV and was renamed Vasco da Gama, debuting on 22 April 2019.

 On 22 August 2018, P&O announced Pacific Jewel would leave the fleet in March 2019 after ten years with the cruise line, with her final voyage on 24 February 2019.
 She was sold to Jalesh Cruises and renamed Karnika in April 2019.

 On 25 November 2019, P&O announced the exits of Pacific Dawn and Pacific Aria for March 2021 and May 2021, respectively.
 On 28 November 2019, CMV announced that it had purchased both Pacific Dawn and Pacific Aria, with Pacific Dawn scheduled to enter the fleet as Amy Johnson on 2 March 2021 for the UK market, and Pacific Aria scheduled to enter the fleet of CMV subsidiary Transocean Tours as Ida Pfeiffer on 2 May 2021, for the German market.
-However, Cruise & Maritime Voyages entered administration in July 2020, as a result the transfers didn't go ahead.
+However, Cruise & Maritime Voyages entered administration in July 2020, as a result the transfers did not go ahead.

+On 17 February 2025, Pacific Explorer completed her final cruise for the brand, a one way cruise from Fremantle, Australia to Singapore.
+The final cruise of Pacific Encounter, scheduled to leave on 8 March 2025, was cancelled due to the effects of Tropical Cyclone Alfred on the port of Brisbane, extending the duration of its previous and now final cruise to Airlie Beach, which departed Brisbane on 4 March.
+Pacific Adventure departed on its final cruise on 10 March 2025, to fireworks and a water salute in Sydney Harbour.
+Although initially intended to visit Moreton Island, she sailed to Eden instead due to the effects of Tropical Cyclone Alfred.